lisavetasol/FractionOptimizer/README.md

    Since the program calculates the optimal times for fraction collection in the standard gradient, it can be used for checking of this gradient.
    If the distribution is not normal, the standard gradient should be modified (parameter “gradient used for fractionation analysis” in the configuration file).

-2.Calculation of fraction-specific separation conditions in the subsequent LC-MS/MS analysis.
+ 2. Calculation of fraction-specific separation conditions in the subsequent LC-MS/MS analysis.

    There are 3 files related to this stage, the first one is called “analytical_grad_for_fractions.txt” and contains the gradients for analysis of each fraction.
    In this file there are only percentages of phase B (default 100% ACN), the time points are the same for all fractions,